Support at HomeClassification 3 Explained

 With Classification 3

-With a Support at Home classification 3 budget, you can access a broader suite of in-home care services designed for moderate care needs.
+With a Support at Home level 3 funding, you can access a broader suite of in-home care services designed for moderate care needs.
 Your plan is built around your goals and preferences, ensuring you receive practical, consistent support.
 Typical services available at this classification include:

 Personal Care